- Your Government

 How do I put money on an Inmate's Books?
 Learn how to put money on an Inmate's Account, including commissary and phone, using our lobby kiosks, the internet or calling Telmate directly.

 How do I get a copy of a Sheriff’s Office / Police report?
-Copies of police reports taken by the Coconino County Sheriff’s Office can be requested by sending your request by email or postal mail to Flagstaff Police / Sheriff Records, 911 E Sawmill Rd, Flagstaff, AZ 86001.
+Copies of police reports taken by the Coconino County Sheriff’s Office can be requested by completing this Online Public Records Request.
+Alternatively, you can download and complete a Records Request Form and send your request by email or postal mail to Flagstaff Police / Sheriff Records, 911 E Sawmill Rd, Flagstaff, AZ 86001.
 A fee may apply.